wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

 ## Wrap Up

-Tihs was just a fun dabble demonstrating mTLS communcatication from outside Istio.
-Certinaly there's benefit in drawing from some of the security architeicture in here that coupld be mpletmened in a scale-out enterprise environment - it's a balacne of _risks_ and _needs_; and where and how we temrinate SSL is certinaly one of those considerations.
+This was just a fun dabble demonstrating mTLS communication from outside Istio.
+Certainly there's benefit in drawing from _some_ of the security architecture in here that could be implemented in a scale-out enterprise environment - it's a balance of _risks_ and _needs_; and **where** and **how** we terminate SSL is certainly one of those considerations.

-It should be noted that as of OpenShift 4.9, mTLS authenticaiton can be enabled in the Ingress Controller, so there are other, argulably simpler ways if we want _just_ want to cherry-pick certain security features that were only previously on Istio's bumper sticker.
+It should be noted that as of OpenShift 4.9, mTLS authentication can be enabled in the Ingress Controller, so there are other, arguably simpler ways if we want _just_ want to cherry-pick certain security features that were only previously on Istio's bumper sticker ( at least in the OpenShift space :smile:).

 I hope you got some value from the above walkthrough and most importantly, hopefully forwards any discussion you might be having in your team on how you treat your Kubernetes/Service Mesh SSL.